 Among the undisputed highlights at DOG 2026 in Berlin are the Keynote Lectures.
-Three highly ranking experts will dedicate their 30-minute talks to topics of importance not only to ophthalmology but to medicine and society in general.
+Four highly ranking experts will dedicate their 30-minute talks to topics of importance not only to ophthalmology but to medicine and society in general.

 Keynote Lecture